Sample package in the npm registry

 $ npm publish --access public

-When the publish process finishes, you should be able to see your public package page at npmjs.com/package/your-package-name.
+When the publish process finishes, you should be able to see your public package page at https://npmjs.com/package/your-package-name.

 Congrats, you’ve successfully published your package to the npm registry. 🎉